Health & Wellness

 Dental

 The Student Health Insurance plan offers pediatric dental coverage if you are under the age of 19.
-Information regarding the pedi dental coverage can be found at www.uhcsr.com/brown.
+Information regarding the pedi dental coverage can be found here (pedi dental coverage); coverage lasts until the last day of the month in which you turn 19.

 If you are 19 or over, there is a discount plan where you may find dental providers offering discounts on dental services

-Brown University also offers a Student Dental Insurance Plan through Delta Dental of Rhode Island.
+Brown University offers a voluntary Dental Insurance Plan through Delta Dental of Rhode Island.

 • All PhD and MFA students with a financial support package from the University are automatically enrolled in the Student Dental Insurance Plan.